Which weed- Soursobs or Clover?

 Description: Clover is a spreading type of weed characterised by white or pink flowers.
 Clover has trifolate leaves (3 leaflets) and has stolons (runners similar to couch and kikuyu).
 You will find it difficult to pull out due to its mass of runners.

 Control: Spray with a broadleaf herbicide such as Amgrow Bindie.
-Clover can be hard to kill so be prepared to spray several times and always use a herbicide wetting agent such as Wetter and Spreader to get the best results
+Clover can be hard to kill so be prepared to spray several times and always use a herbicide wetting agent such as Wetter and Spreader to get the best results.

-Description: Medic looks similar to clover except it is rooted into the ground with one single tap root instead of having a runner system like clover.
-You can recognise this weed by it's green, serrated leaves and stems that creep closely along the ground.
+Description: Medic looks similar to clover except it is rooted into the ground with one single tap root instead of having a runner system like Clover.
+You can recognise this weed by it's green, serrated edge leaves and stems that creep closely along the ground.
 It also has small yellow flowers.
 After flowering, the tiny green pods produce prickly burrs.
 These will eventually dry up and turn brown, spreading seeds everywhere.

 Control: Spray with a broadleaf herbicide such as Amgrow Bindie.
 Clover can be hard to kill so be prepared to spray several times and always use a herbicide wetting agent such as Wetter and Spreader to get the best results.
 Make sure you get this weed early, before the burrs dry out and drop off into your lawn.

 Description: Soursobs only appear during the cooler months of the year.
-They also have a trifolate leaf, similar in size to clover and medic however if you look closely, you can see small, black dots on their leaves.
+They also have a trifolate leaf, similar in size to clover and medic however if you look closely, you can see small, black dots on their leaves as pictured below.
 Soursobs have yellow flowers but they appear on top of a tall stem.
 When immature, they look remarkably like clover however if you pull one out, you'll notice a long, white tap root.
 This is the easiest way to tell if its a sour sob or not.

 Control: It's complicated!
 Have a read of my Soursob blog to get some ideas on how to get in front of these little blighters.